Volunteering

 Registration Committee

-The Registration Committee is responsible for considering and making decisions regarding applications for registration referred by the Registrar.
-One of the main duties of the Registration Committee is considering applications from internationally educated technologists.
+One of the primary duties of the Registration Committee is to consider applications from internationally educated technologists.
 Meetings are held on workdays up to six times a year (up to four hours per meeting).

 Competence Committee

-The Competence Committee is responsible for monitoring that individual registered members comply with the requirements of the Continuing Competence Program (CCP) and monitoring the components of the CCP in order to accurately reflect current needs to enhance the provision of professional services.
-Workshops are held on workdays once a year and a two-day CCP audit meeting takes place every October.
+The Competence Committee is a statutory committee responsible for monitoring that individual registrants comply with the requirements of the Continuing Competence Program (CCP) and monitors the components of the CCP to accurately reflect current needs to enhance the provision of professional services.

-Hearing Tribunal/Complaint Review Committee
+Hearing Tribunal/Complaint Review Committee Roster

 Scroll to top